• Skip to primary navigation

 Whole wheat chocolate cookies stacked together.

-Cookies are a perfect way to celebrate the holidays but they're also delicious year around!
+Cookies are a perfect way to celebrate the holidays but they're also delicious year-round!

 If you love this homemade cookie recipe you might also enjoy these chocolate chip oat flour cookies and these chocolate chip cookies with rye flour.